vavilovnv/vavilovnv/README.md

 ### Hi there! 👋
 ___

-⚙️ 1C, Python, Django, DRM, Pandas, SQL
+⚙️ 1C, Python, Django, DRM, Flask, Pandas, SQL

 ✌️ **Peace to all!**